 Leaks are found from a number of different methods:

 Still need help?
-Call Reliable Leak Detection.
-We’re always glad to help you discuss your situation and find if it’s something you can find or fix yourself.
+Give Reliable Leak Detection a call!
+We’re happy to talk through your situation and see if it’s something you can tackle yourself.
 If you need our help, we’re here for you!

 Performing DIY leak detection at your home on a schedule is a great way to save money.
 A toilet with a leaky flapper valve, worn water fill valve or bad tank gasket can use a considerable amount of water.
 Other devices that should be checked are faucets, humidifiers (adjusted for proper flow) hose bibs and other fixtures for leaking pipes, etc. Also, if you have a pressure regulating valve, decrease your water pressure down to 50 psi to use less water.